Is Atopica® Safe?

 The Potential Immediate Side Effects

-Veterinarians like myself have no problem telling you what the immediate side effects of Atopica are.
-When they occur they are quite obvious.
-It is harder for us to tell you what the long-term consequences of keeping your pet on this drug might be.
-That is because it is very difficult to prove that any new health issue your pet experiences is do to the cyclosporin and not some other health issue.
+Veterinarians like myself have no problem telling you what the immediate potential side effects of Atopica® are.
+When they occur they are quite obvious and can often be managed by decreasing the dose or extending the period between doses.
+Its harder for us to tell you what the long-term consequences of keeping your pet on a powerful drug like cyclosporin might be.
+That is because as time goes by health events often occur and it is next to impossible to be sure that a new or worsening health issue is related to the cyclosporin.
 I mentioned that allergies are faulty decisions made by your dog’s immune system.
 Immune systems prone to one judgment error might be prone to another without Atopica playing a part.
+But since the drug was introduced in 1983 by Sandoz/Novartis to human medicine as Neoral®, there is already a larger body of information on its long-term side effects in humans and there is no reason to believe that these documented side effects would be very different in dogs.
+That is why many of my reference links and warnings are based on human studies – not dog studies that have never been performed.

-I explained earlier that Atopica works by disrupting the activity of your pet’s immune system.
-That, unfortunately, is a double-edged sword.
-The same helper T-cell policemen that I told you about earlier – the ones whose activities are disrupted by Atopica, are the officers that patrol your pet’s body for invading bacteria, and other pathogens.
-More concerning to me, these are the same policemen cells that keep a lookout for abnormal body cells – the ones that later give rise to cancer.
-Atopica is not at all selective as to which helper T-cell job or activity it blocks.
+I explained earlier that Atopica® works by toning down (reducing) the activity of your pet’s whole immune system.
+That unfortunately is a double-edged sword.
+The same helper T-cell policemen that I told you about earlier – the ones whose activities are disrupted by Atopica®, are also the officers that patrol your pet’s body for invading bacteria, other pathogens.
+More concerning to me, these are the same policemen cells that keep a lookout for abnormal body cells – the ones that might later give rise to cancer.
+Atopica is not at all selective as to which helper T-cell job or activities it blocks.
 It blocks them all.
 None of the drugs in the cyclosporin/Atopica class generate cancer.
 But they all weaken the portions of the immune system that are responsible for nipping cancers in the bud.
 We and our dogs all give rise to occasional mutant (precancerous) cells.
-Most biologists believe that a vibrant (strong) immune systems usually detect and destroy these mutated cells before a tumor can form. (ref)
+Cells with DNA errors.
+Most biologists believe that a vibrant (strong) immune systems usually detect and destroy these mutated cells before a tumor can form.

 Potential Effects On Your Pet’s Kidneys

-A second potential problem with Atopica is that the calcineurin messenger compounds (rptref) that it blocks are also found in your pet’s kidneys.
-So Atopica has the potential to damage kidneys as well.
-You can read about that here , here and here.
+A second potential problem with Atopica® is that the calcineurin messenger compounds that cyclosporin blocks are also found in your pet’s kidneys.
+So Atopica® has the potential to damage kidneys as well.
+You can read about that here .

 Potential Effects On Your Pet’s Liver